 - 3.1 Student appointments to the Senate shall be determined on the basis of annual student elections to sabbatical and student representative positions.
-Students standing for election to those positions must therefore be willing and able to serve on the Senate. - 3.2 Student members of the Senate, referred to in paragraphs 1 (a) vii and viii of Statute 5, shall constitute at least 10% of the total number of members of the Senate and shall contribute to the calculation whereby student members referred to in paragraphs 1 (a) vii and viii of Statute 5 and Academic Staff members from the Schools elected by Academic Staff, referred to in paragraph 1 (a) (ix) of Statute 5, when combined, shall comprise at least 50% of the total number of members of the Senate. - 3.3 For the time-being, the elected sabbatical and student representative positions which de facto include election to the membership of the Senate include: - 3.3.1 The President of the Student Union - 3.3.2 The Dubai Campus Student President - 3.3.3 A second Dubai Campus elected member - 3.3.4 The Malaysia Campus Student President - 3.3.5 The Malaysia Campus Student Vice-President - 3.3.6 The Vice-President (Scottish Borders Campus) - 3.3.7 The Postgraduate Officer - 3.3.8 The Vice-President Community or the Vice-President Wellbeing.

-or such other elected or sabbatical student representative positions that the Student Union shall from time to time nominate.

-- 3.4 On any occasion when one or more of the above role holders does not fulfil the criteria of student as defined by The Act, and the required 10% student membership of the Senate is not met, the Student Union shall be permitted to nominate additional elected sabbatical or other student representative positions to the Senate membership at such number as is necessary to achieve the 10% threshold.
-During the election process it shall be made clear which additional elected positions may also be nominated to the Senate membership to achieve the threshold. - 3.5 The Student Union shall establish a decision-making process for the appointment to the Senate of the Vice-President Community or the Vice-President Wellbeing.
+Students standing for election to those positions must therefore be willing and able to serve on the Senate. - 3.2 Student members of the Senate, referred to in paragraphs 1 (a) vii and viii of Statute 5, shall constitute at least 10% of the total number of members of the Senate and shall contribute to the calculation whereby student members referred to in paragraphs 1 (a) vii and viii of Statute 5 and Academic Staff members from the Schools elected by Academic Staff, referred to in paragraph 1 (a) (ix) of Statute 5, when combined, shall comprise at least 50% of the total number of members of the Senate. - 3.3 For the time-being, the elected sabbatical and student representative positions which confer membership of the Senate shall be: - 3.3.1 The Student Union President - 3.3.2 The Dubai Student Council President - 3.3.3 The Malaysia Student Association President - 3.3.4 The Student Union Vice-President Academic - 3.3.5 The Dubai Student Council Vice President Academic - 3.3.6 The Malaysia Student Association Vice-President Academic - 3.3.7 The Student Union Postgraduate Taught MP - 3.3.8 The Student Union Postgraduate Research MP - 3.3.9 An additional Student Union Vice-President, appointed in terms of 3.5 below. - 3.4 On any occasion when one or more of the above role holders does not fulfil the criteria of student as defined by The Act, and the required 10% student membership of the Senate is not met, the Student Union / Student Council / Student Association shall be permitted to nominate additional elected sabbatical or other student representative positions to the Senate membership at such number as is necessary to achieve the 10% threshold.
+During the election process it shall be made clear which additional elected positions may also be nominated to the Senate membership to achieve the threshold. - 3.5 The Student Union shall establish a decision-making process for the appointment to the Senate of a Vice-President at the commencement of its sabbatical officers' terms of office. - On any occasion where the required 10% student membership of the Senate is not met (other than as set out in 3.4 above) the Student Union / Student Council / Student Association shall be permitted to nominate additional elected, sabbatical or other student representatives.
+In the event that there are more nominations than are required to meet the 10% threshold of student membership, the Presidents of the three Student Bodies shall agree which shall be put forward as student members, based on the proportion of students per campus.